Sample Poultry Farming Business Plan Template

 Chicken’s Vaccine is the substance given to stimulate chickens’ body’s production of antibodies and provide immunity against diseases.

-Vaccine for day 1 of the chicken’s life; Mareks Disease Vaccine.
+Vaccine for day 1 of the chicken’s life: Marek’s Disease Vaccine.

-The vaccine is to prevent Marek’s disease tumors and paralysis Newcastle Disease Vaccine
+The Vaccine is to prevent Marek’s disease tumors and paralysis Newcastle Disease Vaccine.

-This vaccine could be given through your birds’ drinking water, or as an eye/nose drop.
+This Vaccine could be given through your birds’ drinking water or as an eye/nose drop.

 Infectious Bronchitis Vaccine

-This vaccine could be given within days 10-35 of your birds.
-It’s often combined with the above vaccine (Newcastle).
+This Vaccine could be given within days 10-35 of your birds.
+It’s often combined with the above Vaccine (Newcastle).

-Fowl Cholera Vaccine is another vaccine that should be administered only when you have or suspect cholera on your farm or a nearby farm
+Fowl Cholera Vaccine is another vaccine that should be administered only when you have or suspect cholera on your farm or a nearby farm.

 Infectious Bursal Disease Vaccine;